 Immersion or Subversion:

-There is a backstory to the as the world of Gettown expands the game where there are many potential characters to be chosen from who may bravely enter the arena.
+There is an ever growing backstory to the as the world of Gettown expands the game where there are many potential characters to be chosen from who may bravely enter the arena.
 Each character has some ability that can be called upon to influence dice in the arena.
 At this stage many of the abilities and potential items, equipment or weapons are in a prototype stage but all add to the post apocalyptic futuristic ghetto feel.
-The artwork, especially on the tiles representing each of the arenaks floor spaces, really reminds me of the TV series Robot Wars… an anarchic, futuristic industrial environment.
+The artwork, especially on the tiles representing each of the aren’s floor spaces, really reminds me of the TV series Robot Wars… an anarchic, futuristic industrial environment.
 So to wander aimlessly back to the initial question, yes it does feel immersive.
-Not only because of the look but because it allows ut to get into the action of a game that has a no-holds-bared feel to its combat.
-Physically assaulting opponent’s die to gain advantage…once in the arena, especially with multiple combatants in a knockout tournament, makes us feel as though we are participating in some form of real futuristic, illegal cage fight.
+Not only because of the look but because it allows us to get into the high tension action of a game …a game that has a no-holds-bared feel to its combat.
+Physically assaulting opponent’s die to gain advantage…once in the arena, especially with multiple combatants in a knockout tournament, it makes us feel as though we are truly participating in some form of realistic/futuristic, illegal cage fight.
 Much more than Mad max and his Thunderpants, more realism even than Running man.

 We must also factor in to the great scheme of things that each of the many possible arenas also has various areas marked that can present negative or positive effects on player’s die come round end (causing them to flip to an opposite face, add to a total and a whole plethora of interesting effects) Tricky decisions now…so not only do we want to score higher than our opponent to inflict wounds, not only do we want our die to rest in the positive areas of an arena, we also want to bash our opponent into minimal pip scoring and negative effect areas too.